surveygraph/surveygraphr/README.md

 ## Development workflow

-These notes describe my personal workflow when working on this package.
-I intend this to be a living document that I extend as my workflow improves.
+These notes describe my personal workflow when working on this package, and is subject to change.

 ### Download